 Enjoy yet another client for Gitlab, and let Giovanni knows what you think!

-For any comment, feedback, critic, write me on Twitter (@rpadovani93)
+For any comment, feedback, critic, leave a comment below

 or drop an email at